principles of the theory of wealth

 Personal background:

-My recent works clearly show the quest for an artistic stylistic convergence which is independent from the medium used.
+My recent works clearly show the quest for an artistic stylistic convergence which is independent of the medium used.
 Both material and cultural environments indeed play an important role in those pieces.
 They are yet just integrated within more conceptual and profound elements derived from an existential construction.
-This means my research seeks for the exploration of more genuine personal and sincere approaches.
+This means my research seeks the exploration of more genuine personal and sincere approaches.
 They are substantial from the very core: an initial creative spark provoking emergence into what can eventually be authenticated as a piece.

 This strive undoubtedly re-questions the ways pieces are developed both from the composition and the public’s perspectives.
 It investigates the fictions between various elements of the piece such as its process or even the audience’s cultural expectations.